How To Sell a San Francisco Fixer

 601 Dolores Street

-The City of San Francisco had filed a suit against the church requiring the church to retrofit the property, and the congregation could no longer keep the church.
-An individual purchased the property to use as a single family home!
+The City of San Francisco had filed a suit against the church requiring the property to be retrofitted, which the congregation could not afford.
+They reached out to Mike and I in order to prepare the property for market.
+After a lot of hauling and careful compiling of the paperwork we marketed 601 Dolores finding a buyer who purchased the property with the intent to use it as a single family home!
 18,000 square feet of living space, not bad.
-After a few years he sold the property to the Children’s Day School which is how it is being used right now.
+After a few years he sold the property to the Children’s Day School which is how it is being used today.

 651 Dolores Street